 Great Philosopher Dong Zhongshu

-Zhu Xi (1130 — 1200), or Zhu Zi, had organized and developed a new ideology, the Neo-Confucianism, or the Theory of Li, which then was regulated as the main subject of Imperial Examinations and official philosophy, until the Qing Dynasty was ended in the year 1912.
+Zhu Xi (1130 — 1200), or Zhu Zi, had organized and developed a new ideology, the Neo-Confucianism, or the Theory of Li, which then was regulated as the main subject of Imperial Examinations and official philosophy until the Qing Dynasty was ended in the year 1912.

 It included theories of the universe and humanity, relationships of knowledge and practice, and so on.

-Wang Shouren (1472 — 1529), or Wang Yangming, proposed the idealism School of Mind, which believed that one’s consciousness is the law of nature, and one’s inner knowledge and action should be unified.
+Wang Shouren (1472 — 1529), or Wang Yangming, proposed the idealism School of Mind, which believed that one’s consciousness is the law of nature, and one’s inner knowledge and the action should be unified.

-When the feudality system fallen apart at the end of the Qing Dynasty in the year 1912, Confucianism declined and was strongly criticized.
+When the feudality system has fallen apart at the end of the Qing Dynasty in the year 1912, Confucianism declined and was strongly criticized.